 An MRI scan of the brain will be able to confirm the diagnosis and further tests will include a hearing test for baseline assessment.

 The only cure for the patient with acoustic schwannoma is complete removal of the tumour by using microsurgery techniques.
 The surgery is performed by the neurosurgeon and sometimes, in conjunction with an ear, nose and throat (ENT) surgeon.
 Post-operatively, the patient will usually spend one to several days in the intensive care unit for close monitoring and treatment.

-An alternative treatment to surgery for smaller tumors is the use of Gamma knife radiosurgery.
-The Gamma knife uses highly focused Gamma Ray beams produced by 201 independent Cobalt 60 sources to produce its biological effects on tissues inside the intact skull.
+An alternative treatment to surgery for smaller tumours is the use of Gamma Knife radiosurgery.
+The Gamma Knife uses highly focused Gamma Ray beams produced by 201 independent Cobalt 60 sources to produce its biological effects on tissues inside the intact skull.
 The treatment is done in a single sitting and despite its name, no cutting is involved.
 It has been used to treat acoustic schwannomas.
 The tumour is not removed, but is prevented from growing further.
 The results of microsurgery in the best hands are still superior to the current results obtained with the Gamma Knife.
-However when a comparison is made to average available results of microsurgery for acoustic neuromas, Gamma Knife Radiosurgery emerges as a viable alternative for the management of these lesions.
-It is definitely indicated in patients with residual tumors following microsurgery and in cases where age or illness preclude open surgery.
+However when a comparison is made to average available results of microsurgery for acoustic neuromas, Gamma Knife radiosurgery emerges as a viable alternative for the management of these lesions.
+It is definitely indicated in patients with residual tumours following microsurgery and in cases where age or illness preclude open surgery.

 The information provided on this page does not replace information from your healthcare professional.
 Please consult your healthcare professional for more information.

 Subcribe to our mailing list to get the updates to your email inbox...

 Best viewed on IE 11, Firefox 27, Chrome 22, and Safari 7 and above.